0xsequence/web-sdk/examples/next/README.md

-# Sequence Kit Next Example
+# Sequence Web SDK Next Example

-This demo showcases the sign in flow, the embedded wallet and the checkout component of Sequence Kit.
+This demo showcases the sign in flow, the embedded wallet and the checkout component of Sequence Web SDK.

 View the [demo here](https://0xsequence.github.io/web-sdk)! 👀